Lie Detection Methods FAQ's

-Outside the U.S., EyeDetect is used in all types of organizations to pre-screen job candidates and to conduct periodic evaluations of current employees.
+Outside the U.S., EyeDetect is used in all types of organizations for pre-employment screening, periodic testing or diagnostic single-issue tests.
 Tests measure an applicant’s or employee’s participation in theft, fraud, money laundering, bribes, drug use, identity theft, violent crimes, and receipt of inappropriate benefits at work.

 What affect do drugs, alcohol, stimulants, etc. have on the outcome of an EyeDetect test?

 Any substance or medication that affects reaction time, eye movement or pupil dilation in general will affect comprehension, eye behavior and cognitive load.
 Test results in an EyeDetect exam may be compromised in this situation.

 What other substances or conditions affect the outcome of an EyeDetect test?

 Conditions such as excessive eye makeup and some eye glasses (such as bifocals or trifocals) may affect the ability for a person to take an EyeDetect test.
 The examinee must first go through a simple calibration process to ensure the eye tracker can effectively track the examinee’s eyes.
 Poor calibration due to these conditions would disqualify a person from taking the test.
 In addition, examinees must have a minimal reading proficiency in order to be a candidate for testing.
 EyeDetect includes an optional reading and comprehension test to verify minimal reading proficiency.